vishnukumarkvs/notes/Ostree.md

 - They are stacked on each other
 - Upper directories and lower directories
 - lower directories have read only file
+- upper directory , we can modify stuff

 -